BenUCL/3D-Reefs/process_data/README.md

 patching:
   sparse_dir: /path/to/colmap/sparse/0
-  max_cameras: 400        # Cameras per patch
+  max_cameras: 400 # images per patch
-  buffer_meters: 0.1       # Overlap between patches (note must use patch_visualiser.py to check)
+  buffer_meters: 0.1 # buffer size, supposedly in metres but not sure.
+Use patch visualiser to set this!
+  use_colmap_points: true
+  pointcloud_path:          # Optional: path to dense PLY
+  sample_percentage: 5.0    # Percentage of PLY points to sample (reduces point count, only used with pointcloud_path)

 camera_mapping:
   left: 1                  # Map folder names to camera IDs